 - (m) Saxon Hollow Drive and Greenbriar Drive from Saxon Hollow Drive to Alderbrook Road - (n) Blair Road - (o) Iris Street to Bobolink Circle, north on Bobolink to Clover Drive, Clover Drive to Towers Road (all one side), Bobolink Drive on the southern side and return to Rt.15 (new) - (p) Gauthier Drive and New England Drive (one side) - (q) Path adjacent to Old Colchester Rd from Rt.
 Rte.
-2A to the Village boundary - (r) Carmichael Street (both sides) to the end of the accepted roads - (s) The path on Marion and Irene Avenues (one side) - (t) The path on Rt.
+2A to the Village boundary - (r) Carmichael Street (both sides) to the end of the accepted roads 1 - (s) The path on Marion and Irene Avenues (one side) - (t) The path on Rt.
 128 from Irene Avenue to Thomas Lane - (u) The sidewalk on the east side of Frederick Road, Lamell Ave between Frederick and Richard Street and Richard Street to Rt.
 15. - (v) Laurel Drive from Allen Martin Parkway to the start of the circular portion of Laurel Drive - (w) The temporary gravel path from Rt.
 15 (Butlers Corners) to the Town Center parking lot. - (x) Pioneer Drive from Pinecrest Drive to Blair Road - (y) Saybrook Road from Rt.
 15 to the 1st driveway intersection on the west side. - (z) The multiuse pedestrian path on the south side of Rt.15 from Saybrook Road to Sunset Road - (aa) The paved, multi-use path along Rt.15 from Essex Way west to the end of the paved section in the Town green-space - (bb) The concrete sidewalks on Carmichael Street from Essex Way to the existing and fully completed elderly housing complex - (cc) Joshua Way from Pinecrest Drive to Susie Wilson Road - (dd) Rt.
 15 from Sunset Drive to the Shopping Center ped crossing - (ee) Commonwealth Ave (east side) from Rt.
-15 to the NBT Bank entrance road and from Commonwealth Ave (east side) over the gravel path to the Town Center parking lot.
+15 to the NBT Bank entrance road and from Commonwealth Ave (east side) over the gravel path to the Town Center parking lot. - (ff) A new pedestrian crossing on Sand Hill Road near Founders Road will be kept open.
+The sidewalk on Maplelawn Drive will not be plowed. - (gg) North side of Freeman Woods to and around cul-de-sac.